Bra Size Calculator guide

 The formula in plain language

 In plain language: The calculator rounds underbust up to an even band size, subtracts band size from bust size, and maps the difference to an approximate cup label.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer